dosyago/devtoolium/README.md

 ## What is this?

 Nothing fancy folks, just a simple
-HTTPS+WebSocket Proxy Server with HTTP Basic Auth to expose DevTools from a browser on the machine you run it on so you can work and collaborate, on web apps and bugs, remotely.
+HTTPS+WebSocket Proxy Server with Auth to expose DevTools from a browser on the machine you run it on so you can work and collaborate, on web apps and bugs, remotely.

 Perfect for debugging remotely in collaboration with other humes.
 Connect to and debug remote tabs from any device\*.